Separation for married and de facto couples

 The definition of separation

-Separation, from your spouse or de facto partner, generally means that either you or your spouse or de facto partner are living separately.
+Separation, from your spouse or de facto partner, generally means that either you or your spouse or de facto partner are living separately from the other.
+Living separately can occur while you remain under the same roof, although it might be more difficult to prove.

 The importance of the date of separation